 Event payload

-import type { Context } from '@netlify/functions'
+import type { UserSignupEvent } from "@netlify/functions"

-import type { Context } from '@netlify/functions'
+import type { UserSignupEvent } from "@netlify/functions"

 Background event functions

-Did you find this doc useful?
+export const config: Config = { background: true,}Did you find this doc useful?

 Your feedback helps us improve our docs.